-The ATom observations taken with these instruments provided representative (non-targeted) measurements, across an unprecedented latitude range over both ocean basins, of vertically resolved, size dependent aerosol properties that are related to radiative effects, to the ability of aerosols to act as CCN, and to the sources and abundance of primary vs. secondary particles in the MBL and FT.
-Hence, the size distribution data gathered by the UHSAS instruments over altitudes between ~0.2 and ~13 km will improve our understanding of global aerosol characteristics in the under-sampled regions of the atmosphere that closely resemble natural conditions minimally perturbed by pollution.
-These new measurements may be placed in the context of similar data gathered over more than two decades by Clarke et al. (Clarke, 1991; Clarke et al., 2013; Clarke and Kapustin, 2002, 2010; Clarke et al., 1997; 1998), and others (e.g., Anderson et al., 1996) to help fill gaps in knowledge of aerosol properties, processes, sources, sinks, and aerosol-cloud-climate interactions.
+The ATom observations taken with these instruments provided representative (non-targeted) measurements, across an unprecedented latitude range over both ocean basins, of vertically resolved, size-dependent aerosol properties that are related to radiative effects, to the ability of aerosols to act as CCN, and to the sources and abundance of primary vs. secondary particles in the MBL and FT.
+Hence, the size distribution data gathered by the UHSAS instruments over altitudes between $\sim 0.2$ and $\sim 13$ km will improve our understanding of global aerosol characteristics in the under-sampled regions of the atmosphere that closely resemble natural conditions minimally perturbed by pollution.
+These new measurements may be placed in the context of similar data gathered over more than 2 decades by Clarke (1991), Clarke et al. (1997, 1998, 2013), Clarke and Kapustin (2002, 2010), and others (e.g., Anderson et al., 1996) to help fill gaps in knowledge of aerosol properties, processes, sources, sinks, and aerosolcloud-climate interactions.

-The ATom measurements will continue in 2017 and 2018 with continued global measurements during the Northern Hemisphere fall and spring seasons.
-The past and future ATom measurements, placed in the context of chemical and meteorological conditions and combined with size distribution measurements from 0.003-4.8 μm (Brock et al, in preparation; Williamson et al., in preparation), will help constrain model simulations of the processes that govern particle formation and their evolution in remote regions (Lee et al., 2013; Hamilton et al., 2014).
-Only if aerosol production mechanisms, sinks and transformations are understood can models accurately simulate global CCN distributions in the pre-industrial, modern, and future atmosphere, and the resulting effects on climate through aerosol-cloud interactions.
+The ATom measurements in October 2017 and May 2018 will provide data from fall and spring seasons in the Northern Hemisphere.
+The past and future ATom measurements, placed in the context of chemical and meteorological conditions and combined with size distribution measurements from 0.003 to 4.8 μm (Brock et al., 2018; Williamson et al., 2018), will help constrain model simulations of the processes that govern particle formation and their evolution in remote regions (Lee et al., 2013; Hamilton et al., 2014).
+Only if aerosol production mechanisms, sinks, and transformations are understood can models accurately simulate global CCN distributions in the pre-industrial, modern, and future atmosphere, and the resulting effects on climate through aerosol-cloud interactions.

-30 Data availability
+Data availability.
 Calibration and laboratory testing data are available upon request to the corresponding author.
-In-flight data are available at the ATom data archive: https://dx.doi.org/10.5067/Aircraft/ATom/TraceGas_Aerosol_Global_Distribution.
+In-flight data are available at the ATom data archive: https://doi.org/10.5067/Aircraft/ATom/TraceGas\Aerosol\Global.